 Project Lifesaver Overview

 Project Lifesaver is designed to provide a safety net for the most vulnerable citizens in our community.
 Each Project Lifesaver client is provided a one-ounce electronic bracelet that emits a unique radio signal 24 hours a day.

 When a client wanders, a call to 911 by the caregiver triggers a rapid response by a trained team within Burlington County.
 Under the direction of the trained responding officers, a search is started to locate that client's unique radio signal as soon as possible.

 Agencies using Project Lifesaver have reduced search time dramatically.
 Searches that lasted hours and utilized dozens of search and rescue personnel are now accomplished in under an hour by small specialized teams.
 Fatalities have been reduced by 90%.

-If you have a loved one or know of an acquaintance or care provider that could benefit from involvement in Project Lifesaver, please contact: Ptl.
-James Chiariello of the Bordentown Township PD at (609) 298-4300, extension 2276, or The Burlington County Sheriff’s Department —Community Services Unit at (609) 265-3788.
+If you have a loved one or know of an acquaintance or care provider that could benefit from involvement in Project Lifesaver, please contact: The Burlington County Sheriff’s Department —Community Services Unit at (609) 265-3788 for initial registration or refer to the application link below.
+In order to be considered for Project Lifesaver, the applicant must reside in Burlington County, not live alone, and not drive a vehicle.
+Once registered here in town, please contact: Ptl.
+James Chiariello of the Bordentown Township PD at (609) 298-4300, extension 2276 for any issues that may arise.